Yasashari/C4-contest/Numoen.md

 https://github.com/code-423n4/2023-01-numoen/blob/main/src/core/Pair.sol#57

-Above roundoff value again multiplied by 3 times when calculating a, b, c, d .
+This FullMath.mulDiv(amount0, 1e18, liquidity) roundoff value again multiplied by 3 times when calculating a, b, c, d .
 Thats mean if consider calculating a

         a = FullMath.mulDiv(amount0, 1e18, liquidity)*token0Scale*scale0 * 1e18

 This cause even worse because roundoff value multiply by another 3 factors so finally its ended up with significant different value which it should be.